Becoming Senna

 Ayrton Senna

-Two incredible mechanical drawings by Senna — the only known ones from the driver, a unique F1 Memorabilia
+Two mechanical drawings by Senna — the only known ones from the driver

 Among the 25 handwritten pages, Ayrton Senna included two remarkable technical sketches, drawn by his own hand.
 The first illustrates the setup of a water-cooled kart engine, detailing the radiator, water pump, rubber tubing, and drive belt system.
 Senna annotated the drawing himself, attempting to show the direction of circulation and the pulley connection.